segmentio/segment-docs/src/connections/destinations/catalog/tiktok-conversions/index.md

 ### Other Standard Events

 If you want to send a [TikTok standard event](https://ads.tiktok.com/marketing_api/docs?id=1701890979375106){:target="_blank"} that Segment doesn't have a prebuilt mapping for, you can use the [Report Web Event action](/docs/connections/destinations/catalog/tiktok-conversions/#report-web-event) to send the standard event.
-For example, if you want to send a `CompleteRegistration` event, create a mapping for Report Web Event, set up your Event Trigger criteria for completed registrations, and input a literal string of "CompleteRegistration" as the Event Name.
+For example, if you want to send a `CompleteRegistration` event:
+1. Create a mapping for Report Web Event.
+2. Set up your Event Trigger criteria for completed registrations.
+3. Input a literal string of "CompleteRegistration" as the Event Name.

 ### PII Hashing